 Florida Statutes § 627.727 actually requires insurers to offer you uninsured motorist coverage when you purchase a motor vehicle liability policy.
 You are not required to carry uninsured motorist insurance, but you must give a written denial to the insurance company.

 If you have uninsured motorist coverage, you can file a claim against your policy following an accident with an uninsured driver.
-You should first use your PIP policy to cover some of your expenses.
+It would be best to use your PIP policy to cover some of your expenses.
 If you have additional damages, though, you can file an uninsured motorist claim.